 The easiest way to get to Porto di Cecina is by train.
 Please be sure to coordinate your arrival and departure times around the train timetable.

 Alternative options are rental cars or taxi.
 Airport taxi service can be arranged for $150 van service accommodating up to 8 people.
 Please contact your Sailing Collective representative if you wish to make arrangements for an airport taxi pickup.

-We recommed passengers use ROME2RIO for travel assistence between airports and Piombino.
+We recommend passengers use ROME2RIO for travel assistance between airports and Cecina.